High-speed multimedia radio: 3.3–3.8 GHz

-Frequency conversion involves the use of transverters that convert the operating frequency of the 802.11b/g device from 2.4 GHz to another band entirely.
-Transverter is a technical term and is rarely used to describe these products which are more commonly known as frequency converters, up/down converters, and just converters.
 Commercially available converters can convert a 2.4 GHz 802.11b/g signal to the 3.4 GHz (9 cm) band which is not authorized for unlicensed Part 15 users.

 Ubiquiti Networks has four radios based on Atheros chipsets with transverters on board for this band.
 The PowerBridge M3 and M365 for 3.5 GHz and 3.65 GHz respectively for aesthetically low profile PtP (Point-to-Point) connections.
 The Nanostation M3 and M365 are in a molded weatherproof case with 13.7 dBi dual polarization antennas.
 The Rocket M3, M365 and M365 GPS are in a rugged case using a hi-power, very linear 2x2 MIMO radio with 2x RP-SMA (Waterproof) connectors.
 Finally the NanoBridge M3 and M365 for long range PtP connections.
 These devices use N mode Atheros chipsets along with Ubiquiti's airMax TDMA protocol to overcome the hidden node problem which is commonly an issue when using ptmp wireless outdoors.
 UBNT currently does not allow sales to U.S. Amateurs and only sell these radios under FCC License.
 This may be due to exclusion areas near coasts and US Navy installations.
 The 3.5 GHz band is currently used for DoD or Navy (shipborne and ground-based) radar operations and covers 60 percent of the U.S. population.
 This however may change due to a recent FCC NPRM & Order.